PotatoCider/joebot/README.md

 # Join the community!

-Aeris and Joseph is in continuous development, and it’s supported by an active community which produces new content for everyone to enjoy.
 New features are constantly added.
 Stay tuned by [joining the official server](https://discord.gg/vmggaYn)!

 Undergoing Constant Development.
 # License